NORTHERN MEXICO BIRDING TOUR: DETAILED ITINERARY

 More widespread but welcome extras include Black-chinned Hummingbird, Woodhouse’s Scrub Jay, Bushtit, Bewick’s Wren, Spotted Towhee and Black-headed Grosbeak.

-Northern Mexico: Day 11 We will have the opportunity today to look for anything we might have missed in eastern Coahuila before we return to Monterrey for an overnight stay.
+Northern Mexico: Day 6 We will have the opportunity today to look for anything we might have missed in eastern Coahuila before we drive to the city of Monterrey for a three-night stay.

-[There are frequent internal flights to Mexico City and less frequent services to other hubs.
+[There are frequent internal flights to Mexico City and some flights into the United States.
 We can provide your internal ticket on request even if you are obtaining your international flight tickets yourself.]